zkorum/.github/profile/README.md

 ### What about data privacy?

 In first versions of _Privency.org_, everyone will be able to read data from every groups (public read access).
 Only write access will be limited.
-However in the long-term, we can imagine to implement restricted read access, by using fully-homomorphic encryption.
+However in the long-term, we can imagine to implement restricted read access, by using fully-homomorphic encryption (FHE).

 Whenever data leaves the user's device, it would be encrypted using FHE, allowing for _Privency.org_ 's server to provide search capabilities, without having access to the actual data.

-The reason why this feature is postponed is a/ it's isn't obvious that private-read-access group will be interesting for users, and b/ FHE comes with a series of technological challenges, as it is known for its performance issues.
+The reason why this feature is postponed is:
+- it's isn't obvious that private-read-access group will be interesting for users
+- FHE comes with a series of technological challenges, as it is known for its performance issues.

 ### What about deleting data?